Grapes

 Food pairing

-• Grilled vegetables or mushrooms
+• Grilled vegetables, eggplant, or wild mushrooms

 • Lamb chops, roast duck, or veal

-• Aged cheese and wild mushroom risotto
+• Aged cheeses and mushroom-based risotto

-• Georgian dishes like chakapuli or shkmeruli
+• Georgian dishes such as chakapuli or shkmeruli

 Winemaking notes